Jolak5/kanban-copy/books/m4_full_website.md

 ## Learning objectives

 - Use a new tool effectively with little externally curated support.
-- Understand the concept of Single Page Application.
+- Understand the concept of single page application.
 - Use JavaScript to manipulate DOM elements.
 - Use JavaScript events.